Yagasaki7K/yagasaki7k/README.md

 </p>

 ## 🚀 Notable Projects
+[**Sintonia SP**](https://sintoniasp.vercel.app): A highly immersive GTA V roleplay server, designed with advanced custom scripts for gangs, economy management, and law enforcement systems.
+Built on the robust FiveM platform, utilizing Node.js, Vrp, MySQL, and JavaScript, the server integrates real-time data handling through Socket.IO.
+3D models are expertly crafted using CodeWalker and OpenIV.
+The platform also features integration with PagBank for secure payment systems.
+Additionally, custom bots are created using Webhooks, Discord.js and Bun to enhance server automation and player interaction.
+Custom interfaces, developed with React and Vue.js, provide players with a seamless, engaging experience.

 [**Onigiri Hardcore**](https://onigirihardcore.com.br/): A news portal for the geek world, featuring updates on anime, games, movies, series, and technology.
 Built using Next.js, Firebase, Styled Components, DayJS, Gray Matter, Framer Motion, Marked, Million, Next-SEO, Redis, Sonner, and Markdown.